sanger-tol/docker-images/README.md

 ## Run test and build using GitLab CI
 ### Prerequisite
 The following GitLab CI/CD varialbes needs to set:
-* APPLICATION_NAME efault 'empty', change to the application folder name in GitLab UI
+* APPLICATION_NAME default 'empty', change to the application folder name in GitLab UI
+*

-* BUILD_OR_TEST default 'test', change to 'build' in GitLab UI if needed, must match the value in file ```docker_build_parameters```
+* BUILD_OR_TEST default 'test', change to 'build' in GitLab UI if needed.
+*

-* DOCKER_REGISTRY default 'gitlab', change to 'quay' in GitLab UI if needed
+* DOCKER_REGISTRY default 'gitlab', change to 'quay' in GitLab UI if needed, must match the value in file ```docker_build_parameters```
+*
 * GITLAB_DOCKER_USER use them to push test images to Sanger GitLab and git tagging when building
 * GITLAB_DOCKER_TOKEN use them to push test images to Sanger GitLab and git tagging when building
+*
+* CI_REGISTRY_USER use them to push production images to Sanger GitLab, no need to be set, pre-set by GitLab CI
+* CI_REGISTRY_PASSWORD use them to push production images to Sanger GitLab, no need to be set, pre-set by GitLab CI
+*
 * QUAY_DOCKER_USER use them to push images to quay.io
 * QUAY_DOCKER_TOKEN use them to push images to quay.io

 ### GitLab Run Pipeline user interace
 Use the following user interface to build docker imeage by setting some variables using the form.
 https://gitlab.internal.sanger.ac.uk/tol-it/software/docker-images/-/pipelines/new

 * Docker image building for tests
-  * select the right branch
+  * Select the right branch
   * APPLICATION_NAME = your_application_name
 * Private Docker image building for production
-  * only can run `main` branch
+  * Only can select `main` branch
   * APPLICATION_NAME = your_application_name
   * BUILD_OR_TEST = build
 * Public Docker image building for production
-  * only can run `main` branch
+  * Only can select `main` branch
   * APPLICATION_NAME = your_application_name
   * BUILD_OR_TEST = build
   * DOCKER_REGISTRY = quay
+  Note: if this is you first time to create a docker image repository in Quay.io, you need to make it public in their website.
    ![Screenshot](quay_building_image_ui.png)